zavodil/speed_nft_tading/README.md

 `get_token_for_sale(token_id)` - returns [token, next_price, seller_collection_items, seller_is_store_tokens]
 seller_collection_items - u64, seller_is_store_tokens - bool

-`ft_transfer_call` - purchase NFT.
+`ft_transfer_call` - NFT actions

+### NFT Purchase
 Minting NFT, sending FT to the seller, paying referral commission, saving NFT in the seller's collection (if required and if possible).
 The token for sale has a token_id equals to "`<ipfs_hash>`".
 The token in the collection has a `token_id` equals to "`<generation>:<ipfs_hash>`".

 ````